 Mandatory Pre-Nursing Information Sessions

-ALL students interested in the Adventist University Nursing Program must attend a Mandatory Information Session prior to the trimester in which they are planning on enrolling.
+All students interested in the AdventHealth University Nursing Program must attend a Mandatory Information Session prior to the trimester in which they are planning on enrolling.
 Information sessions are the most accurate resource to have questions answered and are scheduled approximately once a month during the regular school year.
 Please call the Nursing Information Line at 407-303-7893 to register for a session.
 Applicants who have not attended one of these sessions will not be accepted into the program.

 Nursing Student Transfer Policy